fahadmuslim/KNN/README.md

 Both metrics have a profound effect on the execution time and energy consumption in case of an FPGA implementation.

 ### Performance Comparison
 The FPGA vs GPU performance comparison for the "knn\_cpu" and "knn\_fpga" implementations in terms of execution time, power and energy consumption is described here.
-Note that in the "knn\_cpu" case, the nearest neighbors identification time on the host (the CPU) has also been added to the total execution time.
-The sorting and neighbors identification time for "knn\_cpu" case is also presented.The devices used for comparison are the following:
+Note that in the "knn\_cpu" case, the nearest neighbors identification time on the host (the CPU) has also been added to the distance calculationn time on FPGA to get the total execution time.
+The sorting and neighbors identification time for "knn\_cpu" case is also reported.
+The devices used for comparison are the following:
 - NVIDIA GeForce GTX 960 with 1024 cores
 - NVIDIA Quadro K4200 with 1344 cores
 - Xilinx Virtex 7 xc7vx690tffg1157-2